 You’ll need to have a blood test to check your blood cell count and make sure your liver is working properly before you start this treatment.
-You’ll also have your blood pressure taken.
+You’ll also have your weight and blood pressure taken.

 You shouldn’t take leflunomide unless you’re having regular checks.
 Make sure all healthcare professionals you see – including doctors, dentists and nurses - know you’re taking leflunomide.